-Alexis has been a part of Ocean Conservancy’s Gulf Restoration Program since 2010.
-Trained in marine science and ecosystem restoration, she was drawn to the Gulf to help restore the ecosystem after the Deepwater Horizon oil disaster.
-Originally coming aboard as a conservation biologist, Alexis has been a foundation of the Gulf program’s science-based advocacy work.
+Alexis provides scientific expertise across Ocean Conservancy, including Gulf restoration, Florida conservation and ocean plastics.
+Originally coming aboard as a conservation biologist in 2010, Alexis has been a foundation of the Gulf program’s science-based advocacy work.
+Trained in marine science and ecosystem restoration, she was drawn to the Gulf to help restore the ecosystem after the BP Deepwater Horizon oil disaster.

 - Masters of Environmental Management, Duke University

 - Bachelor of Science in Biology, University of Texas at Austin